etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 entrance point for retrieving and storing business objects in the database in a validated and secure way.
 It provides the following functions:

   * save: stores a new business object in the database or an existing business object is updated.
-For existing business object it is not required to call this method as Hibernate does automatic _dirty_ checking.
+For existing business objects, it is not required to call this method as Hibernate does automatic _dirty_ checking.
-  * get: retrieves a single business object using its id.
+  * get: retrieves a single business object using its ID.
 There are two versions: one using the class name (of the generated business object) and one using the entity name.
   * remove: delete a business object from the database, the actual database delete is done at commit time.
   * create OBCriteria:  OBCriteria  objects are used for querying.
   * commitAndClose and rollbackAndClose: these methods can be used to implement custom transaction handling.
-Normally this is done by the environment (Openbravo web container or Openbravo test).
+Normally, this is done by the environment (Openbravo web container or Openbravo test).

 The OBDal API makes extensive use of the  OBCriteria  and  OBQuery  classes to support querying.